brightspot/react-examples/restification/README.md

 yarn start
 ```

-The front-end application will open automatically in the browser.
+The front-end application opens automatically in the browser.

 ## Step 1: Publish Member Content

-In Brightspot, publish at least one **Member** content types.
+In Brightspot, publish at least one **Member** content type.

 ## Step 2 Codegen